Nina Tomaro | Marketing and Communications, Mind Share Partners

-There is an idea in the back of your mind as a black person that goes something like, “I should be happy I have this job” or “at least you’re not a slave.”
-Unfortunately, that is still a mentality that has been force fed to us, the idea of just being grateful we are here.
-This can make black people do things in their jobs that are far outside the boundaries of appropriate work and life balance.
-A lot of times we are looking to our bosses to see what is appropriate behavior.
+There is an idea in the back of your mind as a Black person that goes something like, “I should be happy I have this job,” or “at least you’re not a slave.”
+Unfortunately, that is still a mentality that has been force-fed to us, the idea of just being grateful we are here.
+This can make black people do things in their jobs far outside the boundaries of appropriate work and life balance.
+A lot of times, we are looking to our bosses to see what is appropriate behavior.
 If our boss is talking about using the company EAP, then we will think it’s okay too.

 Q: What do you think it will take on a societal level to start shifting the stigma of mental health in the Black American community?

-Imade: “This may sound bold, but we need to make mental health treatment free, and a basic human right.
-Part of the stigma when it comes to black people and believing that therapy is for white people stems from it being so expensive.
+Imadé: “This may sound bold, but we need to make mental health treatment free, and a basic human right.
+Part of the stigma regarding black people and believing that therapy is for white people stems from it being so expensive.
 So implicitly, when we say therapy is for white people, we mean it’s for rich white people.
 If therapy was financially accessible, I believe the stigma in the black community would significantly decrease.

 We also need to democratize the DSM-5 and incorporate symptoms black folks experience.
-We need to make sure black people are a part of testing and research, in a way in which they have power when it comes to medicine.
+We need to make sure black people are part of testing and research in a way in which they have power regarding medicine.
 There are so many things we need to do.
 If we can make mental health free or as affordable as possible and see more black mental health professionals, I believe those two are the main pillars of destigmatizing.
-Destigmatizing is really a question of access here and once we figure out access we can dismantle the stigma.”
+Destigmatizing is really a question of access here, and once we figure out access we can dismantle the stigma.”

 Black people need to know they have the intellectual complexity to have a mental health condition.

-A lot of people open up to me about their struggles and having the community and normalizing what we go through is incredibly powerful.
-It’s given me a community, and an opportunity to live and survive.
+Many people open up to me about their struggles, and having the community and normalizing what we go through is incredibly powerful.
+It’s given me a community and an opportunity to live and survive.
 It’s given other people a platform and community so they can share their voices too.
 My writing has brought together a community of people to draw strength from and encourage one another.”

 Nina Tomaro is a marketing and communications consultant at Mind Share Partners, a nonprofit that is changing the culture of workplace mental health so that both employees and organizations can thrive.
 It does this through awareness, workshops, and peer groups.